sensoworks/docs/docs/edge/on-premise/fog-installation-on-premise.md

 Optional:

-- Install an MQTT provider like [mosquitto.org](https://mosquitto.org/) if not already installed and available somewhere else
+- Install an MQTT provider like [mosquitto.org](https://mosquitto.org/) if not already available somewhere else

 Once Python is installed, follow these instructions: